Quantum Communication Complexity of Regularized Linear Regression Protocols: Quantum Least Squares Protocol

 This section describes the quantum protocol for linear regression in \cref{setting:ls}.
-Since $\mathbf{x}_\mathrm{opt}$ (defined as \cref{eq:x_opt}) is equivarent to $\mathbf{x}_\mathrm{opt}=A^+\mathbf{b}$, we aim to generate a quantum state $\ket{\mathbf{x}_\mathrm{opt}}=A^+\mathbf{b}/\|A^+\mathbf{b}\|$.
+Since $\mathbf{x}_\mathrm{opt}$ (defined as \cref{eq:x_opt}) is equivalent to $\mathbf{x}_\mathrm{opt}=A^+\mathbf{b}$, I aim to generate a quantum state $\ket{\mathbf{x}_\mathrm{opt}}=A^+\mathbf{b}/\|A^+\mathbf{b}\|$.
 The quantum linear regression protocol proposed in \cite{MS} uses the gapped phase estimation algorithm from \cite{CKS}.
-By introducing the branch-marked gapped phase estimation introduced in \cite{LS}, we develop a quantum protocol that achieves lower quantum communication complexity.
+By introducing the branch-marked gapped phase estimation introduced in \cite{LS}, I develop a quantum protocol that achieves lower quantum communication complexity.